 Biopsies: a procedure where a tissue sample is removed under medical imaging guidance, so the tissue can be examined by a pathologist for disease.

-Myelography: a type medical imaging that uses a contrast injection and Fluoroscopy or CT Scan to detect problems with the spinal canal, including stenosis, cysts, or masses.
-For more information, click on Myelography above.
+Arthrography: a type of medical imaging that uses a contrast injection, CT Scan , or MRI, to examine conditions of the joints.
+For more information, click on Arthrography above.

 Pain Management Procedures

 Epidural Block: a procedure which delivers medications to the area of pain in the spine under image guidance.
 This is commonly performed for patients with arthritis, disc herniation, or spinal stenosis to relieve pain and inflammation.
 For more information, click on Epidural Block above.